rapyuta-robotics/RapyutaSimulationPlugins/docs/source/components.rst

 ------

 | Drives provides feature to control robot.
-| Custom drive class should be created as child class of *RobotVehicleMovementComponent*
+| Custom robot movment class should be created as child class of *RobotVehicleMovementComponent*
+| Custom joint class should be created as child class of *RRJointComponent*

 **example of class relations**